INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * The phaseout of the Yak-28P began in the late 1960s, but stretched out through the next decade, with the last of them removed from PVO service in the early 1980s.

-There were a number of experimental modifications of the Yak-28P, including a machine with "blown flaps"; various engine and AAM testbeds; and one with a liquid-fuel booster rocket in the tail, designated "Yak-28URP".
+There were a number of experimental modifications of the Yak-28P, including a machine with "blown flaps"; various engine and AAM trials platforms; and one with a liquid-fuel booster rocket in the tail, designated "Yak-28URP".
 There was also an attempt in 1964 to develop a successor to the Firebar, designated the "Yak-28-64".

 Yak-28-64, Yak-47